4rchim3d3s/cx-tutorials/Windows/packages.md

 To understand packages we will use three packages and call different functions from each, pointing to another package.

-First of all make three packages or just download them here and put them in your workdirectory. (insert link to files)
+First of all make three packages or just download them [here](https://github.com) and put them in your workdirectory.

 *For example: D:\...\CX\examples*